Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 9 Champs de Mars Christmas market, next to the Eiffel Tower

-Market next to the Eiffel Tower| ©Elena Dijour
+Market by the Eiffel Tower| ©Elena Dijour

-Market next to the Eiffel Tower| ©Elena Dijour
+Market by the Eiffel Tower| ©Elena Dijour

-If you have a sweet tooth, you should not miss the bûche de Noël, a roll with cream and ice cream.
+If you have a sweet tooth you should not miss the bûche de Noël, a roll with cream and ice cream.
 You will also find small cakes, marzipan and chocolate.

 In addition to food, this market stands out for its offer in Christmas decorations and crafts.
 If you are looking for a gift, here you will also find many toys that will delight the youngest members of the family.